nubank/nuvigator/README.md

 ### Typed Argument Classes

 Those are classes representing the arguments each route can receive.
-They include parse methods to extract itself from the BuildContext. eg:
+They include a `.of` methods to extract itself from the `BuildContext`. eg:

 ```dart
 class SecondArgs {